Smith quits as Royals IPL captain after scandal - Samaa TV

 New Delhi: Indian Premier League side Rajasthan Royals on Monday replaced Australia’s Steve Smith as captain over his role in a ball-tampering controversy.

-A club statement said India’s Ajinkya Rahane would take over as skipper in the IPL season starting April 7.
+Smith, who is on a $1.9-million contract with the Royals, will be replaced by India’s Ajinkya Rahane as skipper for the new IPL season starting April 7.

 “Steve believes given the current circumstances it’s in the best interest of the Rajasthan Royals that he steps down as captain so the team can get ready for the start of the IPL without the ongoing distractions,” the club said.

-Smith, 28, was banned for one Test by the International Cricket Council after admitting that Australian players planned ball tampering during the third Test against South Africa.
+Australia captain Smith, 28, was banned for one Test by the International Cricket Council after admitting that he and a group of his players planned ball tampering during the third Test against South Africa.

-He is also expected to face sanction from Cricket Australia. – AFP
+“The incident in Cape Town has certainly disturbed the cricket world.
+We have been in constant touch with the BCCI and taken their counsel.
+Furthermore we have been in regular contact with Steve,” said Zubin Bharucha, Royals head of cricket.

+Rajasthan Royals won the inaugural IPL 11 years ago under Shane Warne but this year are returning from a two-year ban for corruption, which increased

 Story first published: 26th March 2018